Loving fish and chips as a kid to protecting fish friers now!

 I returned to Grassington several years later.
 The chippy was still there, but the queue was not.
 The previous owner had obviously sold up, and retired to his mansion on the Costa Del Sol, taking his millions with him, and sadly the preparation methods and secret recipes that had made his fortune.
 If only he had passed them on….

 Fast forward again to the mid 80’s.
-I had already been in business as an Insurance Broker for a couple of years, when an insurance company offered me a facility to insure Fish and Chip shops.
+I had already been in business as an Insurance Broker for a couple of years, when an insurance company offered me a facility to insure Fish and Chip shops and offer our clients a dedicated fish & chip shop insurance package.
 And the rest, as they say, is history.

-We now arrange insurance cover for literally thousands of chippies throughout the UK, including Northern Ireland.
+We now arrange fish & chip shop insurance cover for literally thousands of chippies throughout the UK, including Northern Ireland.

 How curious that my favourite food is now putting food on my table, and how proud we are to be Associate Members of the National Federation of Fish Friers.